archanaRacha/AE-Feed/README.md

 2. System delivers no feed items.

 ## Empty cache course (sad path):
-1. System delivers no feed items.
+1. System delivers no feed items if the cache is empty.

 ## Cache feed Use Case
 ## Data: